1st Workshop on

 All accepted papers must be presented in person at the workshop.

 Post-workshop proceedings will be published by Springer in the Communications in Computer and Information Science (CCIS) series.
-Authors of accepted papers will have the option to opt in or opt out of the post-workshop publication.
+Authors of accepted full and short papers may choose whether to include their paper in the workshop proceedings.

 Workshop Format